-- Easy to reheat: Soup can easily be kept warm on the stovetop or in a slow cooker, so it’s perfect for busy weeknights when the whole family can’t eat together.
+- It’s easy to reheat: Soup can easily be kept warm on the stovetop or in a slow cooker, so it’s perfect for busy weeknights when the whole family can’t eat together.

 - Nutritious: Soups are great vessel for adding lots of nutrients and vegetables into your diet.
 (My kids eat tons of veggies in soups that they would not eat on their own).